minna-technologies/.github/.github/PULL_REQUEST_TEMPLATE.md

-*Provide a general summary of your changes in the Title above*

 ## Description
 *Describe your changes in detail*

 ## Related JIRA Ticket
-* *The title of your Pull Request should reflect the JIRA issue it's tied to
+*The title of your Pull Request should reflect the JIRA issue it's tied to

 ## Security Checklist

+- [ ] These changes do not relate to secrets & authentication, therefore does not require a second reviewer.
-- [ ] Authorizations have been implemented across these changes
+- [ ] If these changes relate to the cardholder information environment, I have followed the [change & release process](https://minnatechnologies.atlassian.net/wiki/spaces/DEV/pages/1300037707/Cardholder+Data+Environment+Change+and+release+process)
-- [ ] Injection has been prevented (parameterized queries, no eval or system calls)
-- [ ] Sensitive data has been identified and is being protected properly
+- [ ] Sensitive data has been [identified](https://minnatechnologies.atlassian.net/wiki/spaces/MT/pages/120029258/Data+classification+and+records+management+standard) and is being protected properly
+- [ ] I have read & applied [Secure Software development procedures](https://minnatechnologies.atlassian.net/wiki/spaces/MT/pages/1293058097/Software+development+policy#Secure-software-development-procedures)
+- [ ] I have made sure that these changes exclude any logging of sensitive data

+## Code quality

+- [ ] I have added tests, checked code coverage of my changes and made sure the existing ones are passing
+- [ ] I have added relevant, detailed logging statements in order to debug effectively.

 ## Additional Deploy Steps

-In this section, list any additional steps to deploy the PR (Markets, data migration, etc.)

-## Checklist:
-*Go over all the following points, and put an `x` in all the boxes that apply.*
-- [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes.
+- [ ] These changes may be deployed to any market
-- [ ] All new and existing tests passed.
+- [ ] These changes do not require a migration of existing data
+- [ ] These changes do not depend on any other PRs to be merged first

+## If you had to modify this template for your PR, please specify the reason below